Google Drive Encryption FAQ

 Note that the encryption is folder based, you cannot share a encrypted single file, it needs to be in an encrypted folder.
 You will see the information message “skipping downloading encrypted file” on the other PC, if you have not shared the folder that it is in.
 This is because single files shared with you go to your top level (root) Google Drive folder.

 My encrypted files are now Green in Windows Explorer!

 This is because they are encrypted locally using NTFS EFS.
 You can turn this off in the Syncdocs Encryption Settings Menu

 Windows is asking me to backup my key.
 Why?

-The encrypting file system uses your Windows account credentials to encrypt files locally.
+If you select local encryption as well (the most secure option), the Windows encrypting file system (EFS) uses your Windows account credentials to encrypt files locally.
 This key protects your local files in case you ever forget your Windows login.
 This Windows login and key are different from your Syncdocs and Google drive logins.

 Encrypted file format